 Fantasy Football Day Trader: Week 4

 Welcome to the Fantasy Football Day Trader, where the writers at The Fantasy Footballers team up to present our favorite players to invest in as well as those to fade.
-Fantasy football is a lot like the stock market, and this article series is meant to assist you with your investment portfolio.
+Fantasy football is a lot like the stock market or working with a Bitcoin robot, and this article series is meant to assist you with your investment portfolio.
 We’re here to present our fantasy opinions for your consideration, and I can tell you firsthand that we preach what we praise.
 This article series will present fantasy players that we’re looking to move and the price tag that we think is fair.
 You should always try to assess your trade partner’s valuation of players before jumping to a price tag that you assume is fair.
 If you’re new to fantasy or if you’d like a refresher on general trade strategy, we have an evergreen article from last year to help: The Art of the Fantasy Football Trade.

 Fantasy Football Day Trader: Week 4